timyen0409/Data-Scientist-Nanodegree-Program/README.md

   3.What are the attributes associated with the price?

 ### File Descriptions
-The notebook available here showcases work related to the above questions.
+The notebook available here shows the work related to the above questions.

 ### Results